mahdi12167/libmini/libmini/pong/README.txt

-The main use case of the system is a central data storage server at home, that receives data from clients at various locations, for example while travelling abroad and sending live data back home from multiple devices.
+The main use case of the system is a central data storage server at home, that receives data from clients at various locations, for example while traveling abroad and sending live data back home from multiple devices.

 The server acts as a gateway in the middle, storing uploaded data in a